davzucky/prefect-opentelemetry/README.md

 ## Welcome!

-Extend current prefect with Opentelemetry capability to monitor
+Extend prefect Orion with [Opentelemetry](https://opentelemetry.io/) capability to monitor the server side

 ## Getting Started

+This project create a new Perfect orion factory that wrap the original one and add opentelemetry capability for the following area

+- FastAPI
+- SQLAlchemy
+- Postgres
+- SQLLite

+This is setup to only export all the opentelemetry at the format OTLP to an exporter that you can use after to dispatch to your metrics, log or trace.

 ### Python setup